 - What matters for you the most in job and in life (your answers to simple questions about your education, experience and hobbies tell us a lot about the things that matter to you).

-- Whether you are a good fit for the position, considering your future colleagues, the working environment, and other things we know about, but you know nothing about them in the screening interview.
+- Whether you are a good fit for the position, considering your future colleagues, the working environment, and other things we know about, but you know little about them in the screening stage of the hiring process.

 - Whether we can count with you in a long run (the way you talk about your past jobs and your career plans tells a lot about your loyalty and about other things that determine how long you’d stay with us).